Chinese dragon

-In Chinese culture, excellent and outstanding people are compared to a dragon, while incapable people with no achievements are compared to other, disesteemed creatures, such as a worm.

-The impression of dragons in a large number of Asian countries has been influenced by Chinese culture, such as in Korea, Vietnam, and Japan.
-Chinese tradition has always used the dragon totem as the national emblem, and the "Yellow Dragon flag" of the Qing dynasty has influenced the impression that China is a dragon in many European countries.
-The white dragon of the flag of modern Bhutan is a classic Chinese-style dragon.

-Symbolic value
+Symbolism

-Historically, the Chinese dragon was associated with the Emperor of China and used as a symbol to represent imperial power.
-The founder of the Han dynasty Liu Bang claimed that he was conceived after his mother dreamt of a dragon.
-During the Tang dynasty, Emperors wore robes with dragon motif as an imperial symbol, and high officials might also be presented with dragon robes.
-In the Yuan dynasty, the two-horned five-clawed dragon was designated for use by the Son of Heaven or Emperor only, while the four-clawed dragon was used by the princes and nobles.
-Similarly during the Ming and Qing dynasty, the five-clawed dragon was strictly reserved for use by the Emperor only.
-The dragon in the Qing dynasty appeared on the first Chinese national flag.
+Historically, the Chinese dragon was associated with the emperor of China and used as a symbol to represent imperial power.
+Liu Bang, the founder of the Han dynasty, claimed that he was conceived after his mother dreamt of a dragon.
+During the Tang dynasty, emperors wore robes with dragon motif as an imperial symbol, and high officials might also be presented with dragon robes.
+In the Yuan dynasty, the two-horned, five-clawed dragon was designated for use by the Son of Heaven or emperor only, while the four-clawed dragon was used by the princes and nobles.
+Similarly, during the Ming and Qing dynasty, the five-clawed dragon was strictly reserved for use by the emperor only.
+The dragon in the Qing dynasty appeared on the flag of the Qing dynasty.